DIY Raised Stencil on Furniture

 Once the texture is dry, it’s time to paint!
 For this dresser, we used a creamy white paint called Heavy Cream in Behr Interior Flat Paint.

 Then I used our favorite homemade chalk paint recipe to create chalk paint.
 I really love making my own chalk paint because I hate to be limited in my color choices.
+But you can check out other options for the best white paint for furniture here if you don’t want to make your own.

 But, I really love the feel of chalk paint and how it distresses.
+For more distress dresser makeovers check out these distressed dresser ideas!

 White paint covering the textured stenciling on a dresser